How the coronavirus has hit global sport

 CRICKET

-— India’s IPL which starts on March 29 could be played behind closed doors an official told AFP, with the Indian government later advising it should be stopped.
+— The start of India’s IPL, scheduled for March 29, delayed until at least April 15.

-— The final two one day internationals between India and South Africa will be held without spectators.
+— The final two one day internationals between India and South Africa were scrapped, as was the whole of England’s tour of Sri Lanka.

-— Pakistan cricket authorities announced plans to close public access to a series of upcoming domestic league matches in Karachi.

-— The Barcelona Marathon, which was scheduled for March 15 with 17,000 runners, was postponed until October.

 ALPINE SKIING

-— Norway’s Aleksander Kilde won alpine skiing’s men’s World Cup title after the final races of the season at Kranjska Gora at the weekend were scrapped due to the coronavirus threat
+— Norway’s Aleksander Aamodt Kilde won alpine skiing’s men’s World Cup title after the final races of the season at Kranjska Gora at the weekend were scrapped.

 — The World Cup finals, scheduled for Cortina d’Ampezzo in Italy between March 16-22, were cancelled.